FidelityInternational/cicimages-tools/exercises/CI/continous_deployment_pipelines/README.md

 Use the what you've learnt so far, and the above image as guidance, declare the rest of the YAML necessary to push the required pipeline to concourse.

 The additional jobs should do the following:
-- integration tests - should run the command 'blah blah' using the `release-candidate`
+- integration tests - should run the command 'shovel test.integration' using the `release-candidate`
-- security tests - should run the command 'blah security' using the `release-candidate`
+- security tests - should run the command 'shovel test.security' using the `release-candidate`
-- staging - should run the command 'blah' using the `release-candidate` **only** if there is a version available that made it through the integration and security tests jobs.
+- staging - should run the command 'deploy.stage' using the `release-candidate` **only** if there is a version available that made it through the integration and security tests jobs.
 Check out the [ste passed](https://concourse-ci.org/get-step.html#get-step-passed) for information on how to do this.
-- production - should run the command 'blah' using the `release-candidate` **only** if there is a version available that made it through the staging job.
+- production - should run the command 'shovel deploy.production' using the `release-candidate` **only** if there is a version available that made it through the staging job.